PolymeshAssociation/cdd-onboarding/README.md

 # CDD Onboarding

-This project handles Polymesh Customer Due Diligence (CDD) claims, which are required to onboard and interact with the chain.
+This project handles Polymesh Customer Due Diligence (CDD) claims, which are required to onboard to Polymesh.

-CDD claims ensure every participant of the Polymesh chain has completed some form of Know your customer / Know your business (KYC/KYB) process.
-Every address needs to be associated to a CDD claim before it can receive the POLYX token or other Assets.
+Every identity and asset related transaction that is executed on-chain in Polymesh must be associated with an identity that has a valid CDD claim.
+To be valid a CDD claim must be issued by one of a group of permissioned identities representing professional KYC companies.

+To on-board into Polymesh, a user must go through a simple due diligence process with a Polymesh CDD service provider - that CDD service provider will then create the users identity and attach a CDD claim.

 ## Running Locally